 When creating the new service account, assign it the Global administrator role.
 This is necessary because only through a user with this role can Keepit obtain full access to data and thus include all data in the backup.

 The Global administrator will automatically become a member of all Groups & Teams that are being backed up.
 The Global administrator will also be made a Site Collection Administrator of SharePoint sites included in the backup.
-And finally, the Global administrator will be made a Site Collection Administrator of users' OneDrives included in the backup in cases where a OneDrive has a folder with 5,000 or more files or an empty folder.
+And finally, the Global administrator will be made a Site Collection Administrator of users' OneDrives included in the backup.

 Note: It is possible to manually remove the service account from a group or from the list of Site Collection Administrators.
 However, this should only be done if you need to switch accounts or are stopping the backup altogether.

 - Assign a license to the Global administrator

 You must also assign the Global administrator a license that grants them access to Microsoft Teams, which in turn will allow the Keepit software to make the user a member of all Office 365 Groups and Teams.
 This is vital because Keepit can only back up Office 365 Groups that the Global administrator is a part of.